Eugene McCague, Chair

 Peter has deep corporate governance and finance expertise and is a fellow of the Institute of Chartered Accountants and a member of the Chartered Governance Institute.
+He is currently the Company Secretary for Aviva Life and Pensions Ireland.

 A self-employed shop owner, Noel has been active in local community affairs for many years during which time he has served on the board of Duleek Credit Union; is current chair of Duleek Development Association and Chairman of a local pre-school group.